yinglingmao/academic-homepage/content/home/featured.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

+title = "Publications-Submitted/In Review"
-title = "Featured Publications" subtitle = ""
+subtitle = ""

 [content]